Co-Productions and Joint-Ventures

 - What rates of remuneration, if any, shall be provided to the parties?

-- Shall producer fees and executive producer fees that either party may be entitled to, and general overheads, be shared equally?
+- Should producer fees and executive producer fees that either party may be entitled to, and general overheads, be shared equally?

-- Shall all distribution decisions be made jointly?
+- Should all distribution decisions be made jointly?